mousepawmedia/devdocs/source/guides/building.rst

 Guide: Building Code
 #####################################

+..  note:: This presently only relates to our C and C++ projects.
+Build
+    instructions for other projects will be added later.

 The first time you work with our repositories code, you'll want to :ref:`set up your development environment <genv>`.